certik/hermes2d/doc/src/tutorial.rst

 For other applications of the multimesh hp-FEM see a `linear elasticity model with cracks
 <http://hpfem.org/hermes2d/doc/src/examples.html#crack>`_ and
 a `thermoelasticity example <http://hpfem.org/hermes2d/doc/src/examples.html#thermoelasticity>`_.
-Especially in the latter the participating physical fields exhibit larger differences and thus also the advantage of the multimesh discretization becomes more significant.

 Adaptivity for General 2nd-Order Linear Equation
 ------------------------------------------------